Pont de Bir-Hakeim: Structure

-In addition, the central arch of the viaduct, at the level of the island, is decorated with four monumental stone statues in high-relief: figures of Science and Labour by Jules-Felix Coutan, Electricity and Commerce by Jean Antoine Injalbert.
-The road level of the bridge extends out in a belvedere where it passes over the Île aux Cygnes which covers the eastern end of the island.
+The bridge is in fact composed of two independent structures joining at Île aux Cygnes, each having two half-arches and a central arch, measuring respectively 30 m, 54 m and 30 m over the Grand Bras and 24 m, 42 m and 24 m over the Petit Bras.
+The road level of the bridge extends out in a belvedere where it passes over the Île aux Cygnes which covers the north-eastern end of the island.
 Here stands a statue named La France renaissante.